neo4j-examples/neo4j-movies-template/MovieAppTutorial.md

 - Navigate to the extracted folder and run./bin/neo4j start
 - If all goes well, you should see the Neo4j web application running athttp://localhost:7474/

-To try out Neo4j on your local machine, an empty database is not much fun.
+An empty database is not much fun.
+Let's put some sample data in to see Neo4j in action:

 - Navigate to your Neo4j directory
 - If you have Neo4j running, stop it with./bin/neo4j stopin the Neo4j directory